 Owned by Sylviane Garcin-Cathiard since 2000, Château Barde-Haut is managed by a master hand by her daughter, Hélène Garcin and her husband Patrick Lévêque.
 The family, very involved in biodiversity on all properties, works without any herbicide or chemical fertilizer.
-The vineyard is entirely managed according to the modalities of the reasoned agriculture.
+The vineyard is entirely managed according to sustainable agricultural methods.

-In 2011, Château Barde-Haut is getting a new look by investing in new buildings and responsible technologies.
-The set is composed by Canadian wells to reduce the thermal amplitudes of the interior spaces of the winery and vat, a green roof, a wind turbine supplying outdoor lighting and heat pumps regulating the temperature of buildings.
-In 2012, he joined the famous classification of Saint-Emilion as Grand Cru Classé.
+In 2011, Château Barde-Haut got a new look by investing in new buildings and responsible technologies.
+The complex is composed of Canadian wells to reduce the thermal amplitudes of the interior spaces of the cellar and vat room, a green roof, a wind turbine supplying outdoor lighting and heat pumps regulating the temperature of the buildings.
+In 2012, it joined the famous classification of Saint-Emilion as Grand Cru Classé.

-The vineyard, oriented like an amphitheater to the south towards the Dordogne valley, extends in one piece on 17 hectares on clay-limestone soils.
+The vineyard, oriented like an amphitheater to the south towards the Dordogne valley, extends in one piece on 17 hectares of clay-limestone soils.
 The average age of the vines is 33 years and the planting density is 7,150 vines / ha.
-With an intense and attractive color, the wine is fleshy and powerful, with a beautiful aromatic palette marked by black fruits.
-Very structured but supple, fresh and tasty, it shows a good length in the mouth.
+With an intense and attractive colour, the wine is fleshy and powerful, with a beautiful aromatic palate marked by black fruits.
+Very structured but supple, fresh and tasty, it has a good length on the palate.